-YOU CAN WIN ONE OF SEVERAL PRIZES RANGING FROM \$50 TO \$500 IF YOU COMPLETE THIS QUIZ AND MAIL IT BACK TO US!

-IF YOU CAN ANSWER ALL THE FOLLOWING QUESTIONS CORRECTLY, YOU ARE ELIGIBLE To mail back the quiz, simply fold this page inside out so that the quiz is on the inside and our address is on the outside.
-Press the crease and seal the page with tape.
-Drop it in the mail-no TO WIN ONE OF SEVERAL PRIZES RANGING FROM \$50 TO \$500.
+IF YOU CAN ANSWER ALL THE FOLLOWING QUESTIONS CORRECTLY, YOU ARE ELIGIBLE TO WIN ONE OF SEVERAL PRIZES RANGING FROM \$50 TO \$500.

 Below is a short quiz on why you should buckle up every time, every trip.
 The answers are somewhere in the attached flier.

 Simply circle the one correct answer to each question and mail back the card-no postage is required.

-About how many accidents take place near home? (circle one) 1 out of every 2 2 out of every 3 3 out of every 4 4 out of every 5 How fast is the driver going when most crashes occur? (circle one) under 40 mph under 10 mph over 40 mph over 60 mph About how many serious accidents involve a drinking driver? (circle one) 1/5 1/4 1/3 1/2 What is the slowest speed at which drivers without safety belts have been killed? (circle 12 mph 24 mph 30 mph 36 mph How often do serious injuries happen when the driver isn't wearing a seat belt? (circle serious injuries are pretty rare postage is required injuries are common but not usually serious injuries are common and sometimes serious Will wearing seat belts around town significantly reduce your chances of being injured or killed? (circle one) Yes No Your name:
+1. About how many accidents take place near home? (circle one)

+1 out of every 2 2 out of every 3 3 out of every 4 4 out of every 5

+- 2. How fast is the driver going when most crashes occur? (circle one) - under 10 mph under 40 mph over 40 mph over 60 mph - 3.
+About how many serious accidents involve a drinking driver? (circle one) - 1/5 1/4 1/3 1/2 - 4.
+What is the slowest speed at which drivers without safety belts have been killed? (circle one)

+12 mph 24 mph 30 mph 36 mph

+5. How often do serious injuries happen when the driver isn't wearing a seat belt? (circle one)

+serious injuries are pretty rare injuries are common but not usually serious injuries are common and sometimes serious

+6. Will wearing seat belts around town significantly reduce your chances of being injured or killed? (circle one)

+No

+Yes

+Your name: